 - Floor plan guidance: we have a lot of experience looking at floor plans and know what makes a good one and what makes a bad one.
 We’ll help you avoid making a mistake when choosing between units.

 - Parking guidance: just as you should be thoughtful about your floor plan, be thoughtful about which parking spot you get, that is, if you have the choice.
-However, not all developers give you an option to pick your spot.
+However, not all developers give you the option to pick your spot.

-- Upgrade guidance: many buildings offer upgrades in terms of window coverings, closets, appliances and more.
+- Upgrade guidance: many buildings offer upgrades in terms of window coverings, closets, appliances, and more.
 We can tell you which are worth splurging on, and which you should contract out on your own

 - Inspection: we highly recommend doing an inspection even though your offer won’t be contingent upon one.
 You’d be surprised how much gets missed by the builder!

-- Post-close: A good buyer’s agent will stay engaged and help you with any issues post closing.
+- Post-close: A good buyer’s agent will stay engaged and help you with any issues post-closing.

 Plus, your buyer’s agent fee is paid by the seller at no cost to you.